Kuree/kratos/README.rst

 Fanout module
 ~~~~~~~~~~~~~

-This is another example to showcase the kratos’ ability to produce high-quality
+This is another example to showcase the kratos' ability to produce high-quality
 SystemVerilog.
 In practice we would not write it this way.

 .. code:: python